 It’s the ‘unknown factor’ that piques our interest.

-The world’s largest reptile is the estuarine (saltwater) Crocodile.
-The facts are that these reptiles are not exclusive to Australia.
+The world’s largest reptile is the estuarine (saltwater) Crocodile is not exclusive to Australia.
 They are also found on the eastern coast of India, through Southeast Asia as well as the northern tropical waters of Australia.

 Crocodiles in Northern Australia